-Since antiquity, artists have sought to capture history's most important moments, from the grand historical events that shaped our world to the more commonplace milestones that shape our lives.
+Since antiquity, some of the world's most famous artists have sought to capture history's important moments, from the grand historical events that shaped our world to the more commonplace milestones that shape our lives.
 Perhaps the most universally relatable and compelling of these themes are those related to the lives of children - and specifically their coming of age.
 Undoubtedly, the transitions from childhood to adolescence and adolescence to adulthood are among the most important times of our lives.
 Accordingly, they have been explored by artists across the centuries, from Michelangelo's heroic David to the spiritual awakening of Jules Bastien-Lepage's Joan of Arc.

 Coming of age art doesn't just depict the life of the subject, it also gives the viewer an inside look at the history and social issues during this time period.
 From emotional ups and downs to exposing traditional gender roles in society, these pieces of work showcases common issues and themes that are present for young adolescents.